LjeNuiN/Portfolio/README.md

 # Portfolio

-Collection of thing I build with links to the github code and deployment site if any.
-If not site listed then the github will have instructions to run it locally.
+Collection of projects I build with links to the github code and deployment site if any.
+If no site listed then the github repo will have instructions to run it locally.